CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 config-file
 ...........

-Full path to the response configuration file as described above.
+A path to the response configuration file as described above.
+A non-absolute path is relative to the :doc:`knotd<man_knotd>` startup directory.

 *Required*